 While she died a bitter, defeated, and hated woman, one cannot help but feel sorry in the sad, tragic story of young child born into riches, love and glory, then rejected and spit out in humiliation.
 And by a father who claimed religious piety yet practically practiced nothing but hedonistic selfishness, pride and greed.

 Her faith became a private but distorted refuge, vengeful and vindictive, then bitter and spiteful, even cruel and unwavering in its mercilessness.

-The evil done over the years in the name of the religion, even Christianity, is sordid and dark.
+The evil done over the years in the name of religion, even Christianity, is sordid and dark.
 But the love of God is not hidden nor diminished by the sins of man.
 Only highlighted in contrast to man’s inhumanity to man.

 Unfortunate are those that would disregard Christ and Biblical Christianity because of the behavior of broken and flawed human followers.
 Man is flawed, Christ is perfect.
 Like Mary Tudor, even though born into privilege, we are all products of our own brokenness and that of our parents.

-No, no one can escapes the struggles of a lost world.
+No, no one escapes the struggles of a lost world.
 But the faith, hope, and assurance we have in Christ Jesus overcomes all levels of worldly darkness and provides a surpassing peace, love, and compassion for all.

 1 The One Year Book of Christian History, by E. Michael and Sharon Rusten, Zondervan Publishing, 2003, p.
 128.

 Do your religious views stem from bitterness or love?

 You were his enemies, separated from him by your evil thoughts and actions, yet now he has brought you back as his friends.
 He has done this through his death. – Colossians 1:21-22